Safety

 Winter storms amplify these dangers.
 The loss of trees and vegetation has accelerated erosion and runoff, leading to severe risks like flooding, landslides, and debris flows.
 The watersheds at the base of Shasta Bally—including Brandy Creek, Boulder Creek, Paige Boulder Creek, and Mill Creek—are of particular concern due to their high potential for debris flows.
 These fast-moving, water-laden masses of soil, vegetation, and rock can rush down mountainsides, gathering additional debris in their path and forming fan-shaped deposits in valleys.
 Smaller landslides and floods may occur anywhere in the park during rain events.

 For your safety, please do not enter any closed areas of the park.
-These areas are closed for good reason, and entering them could put your life at risk.
+Check our Alerts & Current Conditions page before your visit.

 Stay Alert While Hiking